asafonov/tgirc/README.md

 Installation
 ------------

-Installation is pretty straightforward for a python3 application:
+Installation is pretty straightforward for a nodejs application:

 ```bash
 npm install tgirc